 We know humans like money, so you keep the profits.
 Enjoy it while you can!

 ARMAND-0, Human Resource Manager

-The game ends when there are no more improvements left to buy.
+The game ends when there are no more improvements left to buy (see the Check if the Game is Over section for details).
 At that point, the player with the most money is the winner, and gets to enjoy that wealth until the… for the rest of their life.

 You add up: